'This is catastrophic:' Ballad Health officials warn hospitalizations could surpass levels seen last winter

 "Our inpatient volume reflects, really, what we anticipated as a worst-case scenario," Deaton said.

-“The delta variant has changed the game,” said Ballad Chief Infection Prevention Officer Jamie Swift.
-“We’re facing down a situation that’s worse than our worst-case predictions from last year.
-I am not speaking lightly when I say this is catastrophic.”
+"The delta variant has changed the game," said Ballad's Chief Infection Prevention Officer Jamie Swift.
+"We're facing down a situation that's worse than our worse-case predictions from last year.
+I am not speaking lightly when I say this is catastrophic."

 "As always we will dig deep and find a way to take care of your kids, but I'm telling you that you need to get masked, you need to get vaccinated, you need to vaccinate your kids," Chambers said.